GEORGE BROWN COLLEGE’S Tall wood, MASS TIMBER BUILDING

 - Systems for aging in place

-Limberlost Place will house a childcare centre serving the surrounding neighbourhood.
+Limberlost Place will also contain spaces for the community, including a childcare centre serving the surrounding neighbourhood.

-As part of George Brown’s Indigenous Education Strategy, the new tall-wood building will dedicate space to deliver on Truth and Reconciliation, ensuring that our campuses support and enrich the experiences of Indigenous students, employees and community members.
+As part of George Brown's Indigenous Education Strategy, the building will include dedicated Indigenous space to support the college's continuing Truth and Reconciliation efforts, ensuring that our campuses support and enrich the experiences of Indigenous students, employees and community members.

-The BSI (Brookfield Sustainability Institute) will work with community and industry partners to develop solutions to problems posed by climate change and explore tangible ways to develop sustainable communities.
+And BSI will work with community, government and industry partners to develop solutions to problems posed by climate change and explore tangible ways to build and support sustainable communities.

-George Brown College has played a key role in the revitalization of the East Bayfront community.
+George Brown College has played a vital role in revitalizing the East Bayfront community.
 In 2012, we opened the Daphne Cockwell Centre for Health Sciences at Waterfront Campus.
 In 2019, we expanded our Waterfront Campus when the School of Design took up residence at the Daniels Waterfront—City of the Arts complex at Queens Quay East and Lower Jarvis Street.
-We’ve also become an important anchor in the Corktown community.
-Our first residence, The George, opened in 2016 and houses approximately 500 students.
+And we're an essential anchor in the Corktown community, where our first residence, The George, opened in 2016 and houses approximately 500 students.

 The design team

 Toronto-based Moriyama and Teshima Architects has received more than 200 awards, including six Governor-General's Medals for architecture.
-Vancouver-based award-winning firm Acton Ostry Architects recently completed the Brock Commons Tallwood House, an 18-storey student residence at the University of British Columbia.
+Vancouver-based award-winning firm Acton Ostry Architects designed the Brock Commons Tallwood House, an 18-storey student residence at the University of British Columbia.

 Learn more about our design team at mtarch.com.

-The plan for Limberlost Place, formerly known as The Arbour, has been winning awards and making headlines since we announced the project in 2018.
+Limberlost Place, formerly known as The Arbour, has been winning awards and making headlines since we unveiled the project design in 2018.

 2021 - 'Mass timber' movement breaking ground on Ontario's tallest wood building (The Globe and Mail)